 If you live in the northern hemisphere of this beautiful planet, it's time to get serious about your winter hair routine.
 It's never too late to ramp up your hair care regimen -- even if the snow has already begun to fall -- but the earlier you prepare the better.
 Last winter was something fierce here in Toronto.
 I was introduced to a chilling phenomenon called a polar vortex (they couldn't have come up with a scarier name) in which the frozen air chewed vigorously on my delicate tresses.
 Temperatures were often below -30ºC (-22ºF) and humidity was high, which meant moisture could easily seep into each hair strand... and then freeze!
 Having never heard of deep conditioning back then, it's no wonder I experienced so much breakage.
 This year I am older and wiser.
 Here's a list of preventative measures I'm taking to keep my hair strong this winter.

 How do you prep your hair for cold weather?
-Share with me in a comment below!
+Share in a comment below!

 We're always hearing about how fragile our natural hair is.
 "Don't comb it when it's wet or it'll break."
 "Don't comb it when it's dry or it'll break."
 "Don't comb it at all — only finger detangling can truly prevent breakage!"
 Everyone's talking about all the "don't"s, so I decided to make a list of "do's" to help you on your path to stronger hair.

-1. Hot Oil Treatments - This is one of the easiest ways to fortify your tresses.
-By administering hot oil treatments routinely, you ensure that your natural hair is receiving the nutrients and moisture that it requires to thrive.
+1. Hot Oil Treatments and Clay/Powder Masks - This is one of the easiest ways to fortify your tresses.
+By administering hot oil treatments and/or masks routinely, you ensure that your natural hair is receiving the nutrients and moisture that it requires to thrive.

 2. Regular Trimming - The ends of your hair are the oldest and therefore the weakest.
 This is compounded by the fact that the natural oil your scalp produces to protect your hair has a harder time reaching your ends, especially if you have very kinky hair like I do.
 The best way to keep your hair strong is to trim your ends as soon as you notice any knots or splitting.
 This will prevent these problems from getting worse and causing hair loss.